Heavy fighting rages near main Gaza hospital and people trapped inside say they cannot flee

 More than 11,000 Palestinians, two-thirds of them women and minors, have been killed since the war began, according to the Health Ministry in Gaza, which does not differentiate between civilian and militant deaths.
 About 2,700 people have been reported missing.

 At least 1,200 people have been killed on the Israeli side, mostly civilians killed in the initial Hamas attack.
-Forty-six Israeli soldiers have been killed in Gaza since the ground offensive began.
+The Israeli military said two more of its soldiers were killed in Gaza, bringing the total to 48 since the ground offensive began.

 About 250,000 Israelis have evacuated from communities near Gaza, where Palestinian militants are still firing barrages of rockets, and along the northern border with Lebanon.